 And then there's DLC.
 Rock Band has several thousand songs available for download, the equivalent of hundreds of games worth.
-And Guitar Hero recently announced that none of its DLC will be available to purchase after March 31st 2014, sparking another panic to pick it all up before it goes for good (at an approximate cost of Ł250-odd)...
+And for Guitar Hero, none of its DLC has been available to purchase since March 31st 2014.
+That announcement sparked another panic to pick it all up before it was gone for good (at an approximate cost of Ł250-odd)...

 The long-running web cartoon Homestar Runner.
 Heavy on in-jokes, updated nearly every week between 2002 and 2009.
 The Strong Bad Emails are a start, but those alone have over 200 episodes.
 Maybe the rather long seemingly indefinite sin hiatus since 2010 isn't a bad thing after all.
 There is a way you can watch them all in order.
 But still, DAMN!
 Look at that list!
 Adding up all the non-"(N/A)" values, that is 22 hours, 11 minutes and 2 seconds of Flash animation to go through.

 Brace yourselves, in 2014 The Brothers Chap have announced that new content is coming.
 Better prepare for a long hard Archive Binge.

 After 100 episodes, the Red vs. Bluemachinima series started with a fresh scenario specifically to avert Archive Panic.
 This worked out well for new viewers, since only subscribers can even view all the old episodes at once... but now all the episodes have been uploaded to Youtube.
 Currently it's on its eleventh season, with each season consisting of around 20 episodes of anywhere from 3 to 15 minutes long.
 Each season's DVD has all of the episodes cut together into one "movie", lasting about an hour and a half to two hours, depending on the season.